What is Sivananda Yoga

 Abuse and Misconduct

 For the past few years, several instances of sexual misconduct by certain male swamis and teachers within the Sivananda Yoga Organization have been exposed.
-This includes a senior teacher named Prahlada, Swami Mahadevananda and the late Swami Vishnudevananda, who was, in fact, one of the earlier founders of Sivananda ashrams around the world.
-A community initiative entitled Project Satya has been operating to conduct investigations and seek justice for the victims.
+This includes a senior teacher named Prahlada, Swami Mahadevananda and the late Swami Vishnudevananda (who was actually one of the earlier founders of Sivananda ashrams around the world).
+A community initiative entitled Project Satya has been operating to conduct investigations and seek justice for victims.

 Cover Photo courtesy yogaiya.in